-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Irwin Mitchell LLP’s slavery and human trafficking statement for the financial year ending 30 April 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes The Irwin Mitchell Group’s slavery and human trafficking statement for the financial year ending 30 April 2022.

-However, it should also be seen as reflective of the approach taken by the whole Irwin Mitchell Group of companies in ensuring there is transparency in the Group’s supply chains, responsible procurement of new suppliers and takings steps to prevent modern slavery.
+The Group has increased focus on ensuring there is transparency in its supply chains, responsible procurement of new suppliers and takings steps to prevent modern slavery and human trafficking.

 Part of the Irwin Mitchell Group, Irwin Mitchell LLP is unique, both in its culture and its approach to law.
 Nationally acclaimed, with international capabilities, Irwin Mitchell LLP is one of a few law firms to provide a diverse range of legal services to businesses and private individuals.
 It has a strong customer service culture and a high level of client retention.

-The company has a group structure with Irwin Mitchell Holdings Limited sitting above Irwin Mitchell LLP and a number of subsidiaries.
-It has an established office network covering England.
+The Irwin Mitchell Group consists of Irwin Mitchell Holdings Limited, the parent company of Irwin Mitchell LLP and a number of subsidiaries.
+It has an established office network covering England and Wales.
 Irwin Mitchell Scotland LLP is a separate Scottish legal practice regulated by the Law Society of Scotland and has an office in Glasgow.
+Irwin Mitchell Scotland LLP sits outside of the Irwin Mitchell Group.

 Irwin Mitchell LLP provides a wide range of legal services to over 200,000 clients a year, with particular strengths in litigation.
-The firm is divided into three divisions: Personal Injury, Private Wealth and Business Legal Services.
+The firm comprises the Client Services Team, Commercial Growth Team and Group Services.
 It adopts a partnership approach to its clients, underpinned by the latest technology, innovative pricing and excellent service delivery.

 Our Group Policies